ASMR: Earlier

 Virginia Woolf's novel Mrs Dalloway contains a passage describing something that may be comparable to ASMR.

-Clemens J. Setz suggests that a passage from the novel Mrs Dalloway, written by Virginia Woolf and published in 1925, describes something comparable: A nursemaid speaks to a man who is her patient "deeply, softly, like a mellow organ, but with a roughness in her voice like a grasshopper's, which rasped his spine deliciously and sent running up into his brain waves of sound".
+Clemens J. Setz suggests that a passage from the novel Mrs Dalloway, written by Virginia Woolf and published in 1925, describes something comparable: A nursemaid speaks to her male patient, "deeply, softly, like a mellow organ, but with a roughness in her voice like a grasshopper's, which rasped his spine deliciously and sent running up into his brain waves of sound".
 According to Setz, this passage alludes to the effectiveness of the human voice and soft or whispered vocal sounds as a trigger of ASMR for many of those who experience it, as demonstrated by comments posted to YouTube videos that depict someone speaking softly or whispering, typically directly to the camera.

 There is no known source for the origin of ASMR because it has yet to be identified as having biological correlations.
 Even so, a majority of descriptions of ASMR by those who experience it compare the sensation to that precipitated by a tender physical touch, providing such examples as having one's hair cut or combed.
 This has led to the conjecture that ASMR might be related to the act of grooming.
 For example, David Huron, a professor in the School of Music at Ohio State University, states:

 clearly strongly related to the perception of non-threat and altruistic attention strong similarity to physical grooming in primates derive enormous pleasure (bordering on euphoria) when being groomed by a grooming partner ... not to get clean, but rather to bond with each other.

 Imaging subjects' brains with fMRI as they reported experiencing ASMR tingles suggests support for this hypothesis, because brain areas such as the medial prefrontal cortex (associated with social behaviors including grooming) and the secondary somatosensory cortex (associated with the sensation of touch) were activated more strongly during tingling periods than control periods.